 We continue to not be actively attempting to locate tenants for vacant space because such a process takes time and is expensive, in terms of commissions, Receiver's and legal fees and of any required lease hold improvements.
 In addition new tenancies bind the Mall and its image.
-However we have had a few larger expressions of interest.
+However we have had a few larger expressions of Page 12 Fifth Report to the Court August 11, 2014 interest.
 We have indicated to those parties that we might entertain a simple, quick turnkey leasing arrangement if it could be put in place prior to our remarketing the property without any significant build out costs.
 In the alternative we have indicated that, if the interested party was prepared to wait, we would refer their interest to a purchaser of the Mall.